cacayan2/cs313413f24p2/README.txt

 functions that are generally associated with access to elements of the list perform better in the ArrayList implementation, and tests which largely involve dynamic resizing of the list perform better in the LinkedList implementation
 (the effect size between the lists and runtimes of the individual size cannot be accurately measured because the time to complete the tests is so small).
 These results are not meaningful, and within the context of these tests, either type of list implementation will produce similar performance results.

+In terms of behavior, both lists perform the same - they have identical interfaces, and so their usage through the test cases did not need to change (i.e. the code in the tests did not need to be changed to account for the switch between an ArrayList or LinkedList).

 2. What does list.remove(5) do?
 The functional result of this method is the same for both the ArrayList and LinkedList implementations.
 This method simply